inkarkat/git-extensions/etc/gitcheats-flow.md

 `$ git release start 1.00`
 Inspect changed files list with `$ git stablefiles` Check changelog with `$ git stablelg`
+Inspect changes to prior release with `$ git stabled`
 vimdev: Update changelog (at least with release date) in `doc/*.txt` and do `:UpdateHelpAsReadme` `$ git release commit` (`$ git cu -m 'Release 1.00'`)
 vimdev: First GitHub release (of a small plugin):